The CEO of Wal-Mart’s hourly wage works out to $8701. An entry-level Wal-Mart clerk in Arkansas makes six bucks an hour.

 At the fall of Rome only two thousand people owned all the land between the Rhine and Euphrates rivers.

-“The longest day of my life started when accidentally I shot myself, went downhill from there” is how Earl begins his story in The People on the Bus, A Story of the #99Percent.
-This is Peter Van Buren’s next project, a fictional look at the new economy.
-It is due out in Spring 2014.
+“The longest day of my life started when I accidentally shot myself, went downhill from there” is how Earl begins his story in Ghosts of Tom Joad, A Story of the #99Percent.
+This is Peter Van Buren’s look at the new economy told through fiction.

 The story takes place during Earl’s final metaphorical bus ride.
 Most of the folks who get on the bus with Earl have been long missing.
 Now they are coming and going, even talking to him, “just as if it was no big deal.”
 As Earl laments, “imagine running into both your mom and your old girlfriends in living color.”